 When you are walking around, take a look at the cobbled streets.
 The cobblestones are laid in a special manner forming patterns and figures.
 This is not done to achieve a fancy look but to serve a purpose.
 As the stones are put with the edges up, this prevents the road from becoming slippery and actually helps with carrying loads with carriages when the terrain is hilly.
 This type of streets is called ‘calade‘ (rue caladée in French).

 When at Sainte-Enimie, you should visit the spring of Burle.
 The turquoise waters and the serenity of the place are mesmerizing.
 We visited on a very hot day and we enjoyed the coolness of the place.
 The spring of Burle is a karst spring (Vauclusian spring) that supplies the village with drinking water.
 It’s one of the biggest of its kind in the region.
 Don’t get fooled by the crystal-clear water, the reservoir is about 7 m deep.
 The spring goes further and deep underground.
-Oh, and don’t follow the example of Sainte Énimie , as it’s not allowed to dive into the spring.
+Oh, and don’t follow the example of Sainte Énimie, as it’s not allowed to dive into the spring.

 The church in the village, Notre-Dame-du Gourg was built in the 12th century.
 It has the typical architecture of the Romanesque churches in the Gévaudan region.
-There’s a lovely ceramic mural in the church dedicated to life the princess-saint.
+There’s a lovely ceramic mural in the church dedicated to the life of the princess-saint.
 The church is a historical monument.
 ‘Gourg’ in the Occitan language means ‘whirlpool’ and might have a connection with the spring of Burle.

 Most of the streets and squares in Sainte-Enimie follow the medieval tradition and are named after the trades that were settled there.
 For example we find the Butter Square (Place au Beurre), the Pottery Square (Place des Oules), and the Corn Market (La Halle au Blé).
 By the way, the region is famous for the delicate sheep-milk butter, which today is produced in a factory in Roquefort-sur-Soulzon, where also the famous Roquefort cheese comes from.